snehasishpatra/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 ps used to display current running processes
 whoami: display current user who logged in
 wc: used to get word count

+NETWORKING commands
+ifconfig: Display all network interface with ip address
+ethtool: query or controls network driver and hardware settings of the interface ip a  another way to display all network interface
+netstat: used to display network connections,routing tables,and interface statistics
+ping: can use to check whether the domain is working
+whois: display the who is info about the domain
+dig: display DNS info for domain
+host: display DNS IP add for domain wget:download from location link https//www.google.com